 We invite you to explore and learn more here: charolaisbeef.com

-The February 2025 Genetic Evaluation has been released.
+The March2025 Genetic Evaluation has been released.
 AICA is releasing genetic evaluations nine times annually - January, February, March, April, August, September, October, November, December.
-February 1 is the data and genomic submission deadline for the March 2025 EPD release.
+March 1 is the data and genomic submission deadline for the April 2025 EPD release.

 Click here for current EPDs, breed averages and more.